I’m Lindsay!

 My Mission

-I grew up in rural Kansas and received a bachelor’s degree in English in Missouri.
-Before my career shift into the mental health field, I spent a decade working in tech.
-I launched several e-commerce companies including, eventually, my own.
-My work is informed by my experience growing up as a young artist in a rural under-served area, a career as a tech entrepreneur, and my time working as a mental health professional in a world that struggles to locate hope.
+My current work is informed by my experience growing up as a young artist in a rural under-served area, a career as a tech entrepreneur, and my time working as a mental health professional in a world that struggles to locate hope.
 In fact, these experiences deeply influenced the piece I created for the Museum of Modern Art in 2022.
+I live in urban Saint Louis and create from a small brick storefront in a historic neighborhood.
+Learn more about my studio.

 I hold a Master of Arts degree in Counseling Psychology from The Seattle School of Theology and Psychology.
 Before branching into private practice I was based in a community mental health clinic in the Rainier Beach neighborhood of South Seattle, where I worked with teens and adults with diverse challenges.
+In 2020 I closed my private practice in Seattle to relocate to Saint Louis and be a full time artist.

 Giving Back